Bobby Harrell: Early political career

 Harrell was the chairman of his Freshman Caucus in 1993.
 Two years after Harrell was elected, he was appointed to serve on the Ways and Means Committee in 1994.
-Later, he was elected to serve as Majority Leader from 1997–1999 when he became the Ways and Means Committee Chairman in 1999.
+Later, he was elected to serve as Majority Leader from 1997 to 1999 when he became the Ways and Means Committee Chairman in 1999.
 He has also served as Chairman of the Economic Development and the Public Education Subcommittee of the Ways and Means Committee.
-In South Carolina, State Legislators serve as part-time employees making only $10,400/year.
+In South Carolina, State Legislators serve as part-time employees making only $10,400 per year.

 Business career

 Harrell earned his Bachelor of Science in Business Administration from the University of South Carolina.
 He opened an insurance agency representing State Farm Insurance in 1980.
 In 2010, after his father died, Harrell combined his agency with that of his father in Harrell Square, a shopping center owned by the family.
 He and his wife Cathy opened an independent insurance agency, Harrell Insurance Agency in 2014.
 They now represent over 100 companies such as Progressive, Liberty Mutual, Travelers, Nationwide, Allstate and many more.
 He previously owned Palmetto State Pharmaceuticals, a pharmaceutical repackaging company that he sold in 2012.

-The Harrells have owned several pieces of investment real estate in Charleston, Isle of Palms, Myrtle Beach and Columbia, SC.